Hikmahx/Todo-react-app/README.md

 The value of the total was appended into the UI, changing when items are added or removed or when checked.

 - clearCompleted(): first, I added a click event on the clearCompleted div which is the same name as the function.
 Next after passing up the props, I created the function in App.js and looped through the todos, searching for if any of them are completed, if they are, each of them will be deleted using:  axios.delete(`http://localhost:3000/todos/${id}`)
-*The thing about this function is it is the same as deleteTodo()

-- displayCompleted, -Active, -All: I created another state called filterTodos which is very useful.
-I got this from dev ed's todo video, so I used that instead of using display: 'flex' like I initially planned.
+- displayCompleted, -Active, -All: I created another state called **filterTodos** which is very useful.
 The reason I didn't use setTodos is bcos I didn't want the data to be lost when filtering.
 The setfilterTodos state will stand in place of the todos (code changed for it to replace todo) when mapping to a function.  the filterTodos gotten from the todos serves as a placeholder, as a rep of todos. the filterTodos changes back to the current todos whennever there is a change in todos.
 This is enabled in the Todos.jsx useEffect:
 ```js
 useEffect(() => {